 Recognizing Drug Addiction

+So the question is how to help someone with drug addiction and depression that we care about?
 When addiction starts with someone close to us, we can end up feeling blindsided.
 It is often only after the addiction has resulted in something drastic that we utilize hindsight to find the clues of its existence.
 There is a tendency to playback scenarios which should have tipped us off to the fact that our loved one was getting into a bad situation, and there may be the tendency to want to kick ourselves for not acting sooner.

 While it is important to realize that this experience of feeling shocked to realize that a loved one is in addiction is common, it is also important to note that there are often signs that can tip us off ahead of time.
-People in addiction will often begin to lie about their whereabouts and activities, will begin to act in erratic and unpredictable ways, and will start to neglect responsibilities.
-They may begin to withdraw from social gatherings, and there may be a host of excuses for why they always seem to be out of money.

-Depression can also take a long time to recognize.
+Drug addiction and depression can also take a long time to recognize.
 It can creep up slowly, and it can successfully be hidden from others by putting on a happy act.
 The number of successful comedians who eventually reveal that they’ve experienced a long battle with depression can attest to this as fact.